Alejandro Navarro (karateka): Moving to Russia and the European Championship (2018 -)

-Navarro had trained previously in the Mad Max dojo in Russia, but after getting married, Navarro decided to move to Russia to teach Karate.
+Navarro had trained previously in the Mad Max dojo in Russia, but after getting married, Navarro decided to move to Russia to teach Karate in Khabarovsk.
 In May, Navarro took the European Championship bronze after defeating Andrzej Winiarska.
 In June, he won the All American Open for the first time.
 In the finals, he faced the multiple U.S. champion Daniel Milicevic.
 Navarro won the 8th European Open Championship, defeating Dzmitryi Varabei in the finals.

 Navarro won the European Championship silver in the heavyweight series in May 2019 after losing to Andrei Luzin in the final.
 Since then, in November, he was again involved in Kyokushin's biggest tournament at the World Open, where he advanced to the top 32.
 Navarro tournament fell short after losing to Yuta Takahashi, who finished fourth.

 Navarro made history by winning the European Heavyweight Championship at the age of 45.
 After beating Alexei Fedoseev in the finals, he also became tied with most heavyweight championships with Lucian Gogonel.

 After the tournament, he was still in the Open Baltic Cup in December, where he finished sixth.
 Navarro lost his last match to Andrei Luzin after two extra innings.
 Regardless, Navarro was awarded the trophy of "best fighting spirit" in the tournament.